numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 From the collection of function values, number of function evaluations we extract runtime to reach target function values.
 This comes as a natural consequence of our prerequisite to present *quantitative* performance measures (as opposed to simple rankings of algorithm performances).

-We then either display average runtime through the `Average Running Time`_ (ART) measure or distribution of run-length through `Empirical Cumulative Distribution Functions`_ (ECDF).
+We then either display average runtime through the `Average Runtime`_ (ART) measure or distribution of run-length through `Empirical Cumulative Distribution Functions`_ (ECDF).
 When displaying the distribution of runtime, we consider the aggregation of runtime over subclasses of problems excluding aggregation over dimensions given that the dimension of the problem is an information available that should be exploited (for instance for deciding on which algorithm to choose).

 .. [#] We however require to provide CPU timing experiments to get a